immunefi-team/Bounty_Boosts/ZeroLend/29175 - [SC - Insight] Granting DEFAULT_ADMIN_ROLE to the deployer in ....md

 # Granting DEFAULT_ADMIN_ROLE to the deployer in the constructor allows them to modify any aspect of the contract.

-Submitted on Sat Mar 09 2024 11:05:08 GMT-0400 (Atlantic Standard Time) by @jimmyhackd for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 9th 2024 at 17:05:08 UTC by @jimmyhackd for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #29175